 What Is Fentanyl?

 Being addicted to fentanyl is about as serious as substance abuse can get.
-It’s a synthetic opioid, which means it’s been created in a laboratory, and it’s mainly used to treat chronic pain associated with terminal cancer.
-At 50 to 100 times more potent than morphine, the risks of dependency, harmful side effects and fatal overdose are also much higher.
+It’s a synthetic opioid drug, which means it’s been created in a laboratory, and it’s mainly used to treat chronic pain associated with terminal cancer.
+At 50 to 100 times more potent than morphine, the risks of dependency, harmful side effects and overdose deaths are also much higher.

 Most street users use illegally produced fentanyl, as opposed to the prescription drug that’s offered to people suffering from severe pain.
 It works by attaching to opioid receptors, mimicking endorphins that block pain receptors and inducing feelings of euphoria and intense drowsiness.
 Fentanyl overdose is so common because a deadly dose is just 3 milligrams, and it’s popular among the drug users who are suspected to have the worst mental health.

-Not only is it a scourge in its own right, but unscrupulous dealers mix it with cocaine and heroin to boost potency and increase profit margins and potential for addiction.
+Not only is it a scourge in its own right, but unscrupulous dealers mix synthetic opioids with cocaine and other drugs to boost potency and increase profit margins and potential for addiction.
 Some people seek fentanyl out with the express purpose of administering the strongest drug available, while others get hooked inadvertently.
 Either way, you’re worthy of a stable and happy life, free from the confines of substance abuse and the mental and behavioral health issues that come along with it.

 Fentanyl has a few street names as well as brand names.
 Getting to know them could help you identify substances a family member is using or help you avoid this deadly drug yourself.